How far could you walk while heavily pregnant? What about if you were in labour?

 Choose a scenic walking route near you, we suggest around 10 miles.
 The Walking Britain website has a fantastic list of routes to choose from.

-Create your online donation page and ask friends, family and colleagues to donate, so we can create pregnancy support groups in Conzolata and Winfred's communities.
+Create your online donation page and ask friends, family and colleagues to donate, so we can create pregnancy support groups for young mums in Kenya.

 Walk your walk while carrying a weight of 10kg (the average amount of extra weight carried by a woman when she is pregnant).
-If you're not walking together, check-in with your fellow walkers on social media to keep each other motivated.
+If you're not walking together, check-in with your fellow walkers on social media at set points to keep each other motivated.
 We strongly recommend carrying your weight in a sturdy backpack.
 (If you are pregnant yourself or have back problems, please consult a doctor before taking part, and we would recommend you do the walk without carrying the weight.)

 Why should you Walk Like a Mum?

 In Kenya, one in 26 babies don't survive to see their first birthday.
 Pregnancy, birth and raising your baby are all unacceptably dangerous for women in rural Kenya.
 Very young pregnant women are frequently ostracised and drop out of education, leaving them disempowered and without access to vital health information and services.
 This combined with high rates of FGM can present complications during pregnancy and childbirth.

 Can I join an existing walk?